BrianLesko/ethernet/readme.md

 # Ethernet Communication in Python

-This code implements serial communication with an arduino.
-It is based on pyserial.
-Ive been calling it a wrapper around the pyserial library and have created it to match another wrapper for the socket library - used for ethernet communication.
+This code implements ethernet communication (TCP) with an external device.
+It is based on the socket library.

 &nbsp;